 We have entered into a board representation agreement with the Ingram Family Stockholders.
 So long as the Ingram Family Stockholders and their permitted transferees (as defined in the board representation agreement, which include the Ingram Charitable Fund, Inc.) own in excess of 25,000,000 shares of our outstanding common stock, proposed directors are required to possess the following qualifications: (1) three individuals designated by the Ingram Family Stockholders, (2) one individual designated by the Chief Executive Officer of Ingram Micro, and (3) four or five individuals who are not members of the Ingram family or executive officers or employees of Ingram Micro.
 Directors designated by the Ingram Family Stockholders may, but are not required to, include Mrs. Ingram, any of her legal descendants, or any of their respective spouses.
 Mrs. Ingram and John and Orrin Ingram are considered directors designated by the Ingram Family Stockholders.
 Mr. Foster is considered our Chief Executive Officer designee.
 Messrs.
-Schulmeyer and Wyatt are considered independent directors, as will the two new director nominees, Messrs.
-Laurance and Smith, upon their election.
+Davis, Pfeffer, Schulmeyer and Wyatt are considered independent directors.
 Each of the parties to the board representation agreement (other than Ingram Micro) has agreed to vote its shares of common stock in favor of the proposed nominees who fit within the qualifications set out in the agreement.
 The Ingram Family Stockholders' holdings of common stock are sufficient to guarantee the election of the Board nominees being considered at this meeting.